-Description of Information Disclosure Methods
+4.4 Description of Disclosure Methods

-As a standard practice, this SEP in English will be released for public review for the period of 30 days in accordance with Nigerian regulatory frameworks (outlined in chapter 2).
-Distribution of the disclosure materials will be through making them available at venues and locations convenient for the stakeholders and places to which the public have unhindered access.
+As a standard practice, this SEP in English will be released for public review for the period of 30 days in accordance with Nigerian regulatory frameworks.
+Distribution of the disclosure materials will be done by making them available at venues and locations convenient for the stakeholders and places to which the public have unhindered access.
 Free printed copies of the SEP in English will be made accessible for the general public at the following locations:

-- Federal Ministry of Finance; - Federal Ministry of Women Affairs and Social Development; - Environmental Assessment Department; - The Ministries under the Technical Working Group; - National Universities Commission; - Bureau of Public Procurement; - SPESSECE at the Implementing Universities; and - Other designated public locations to ensure wide dissemination of the materials.
+- Federal Ministry of Finance; - Federal Ministry of Women Affairs and Social Development; - Environmental Assessment Department of the Federal Ministry of Environment; - The Ministries under the Technical Working Group; - National Universities Commission; - Bureau of Public Procurement; - · State Ministries of Environment; - SPESSECE at the Implementing Universities; - Nigerian Upstream Petroleum Regulatory Commission - Nigerian Midstream and Downstream Regulatory Authority - Other designated public locations to ensure wide dissemination of the materials.

-Electronic copies of the SEP will be placed on the website of the Bank and each implementing agencies.
+Electronic copies of the SEP will be placed on the website of the World Bank and each implementing agencies.
 This will allow stakeholders with access to Internet to view information about the planned development and to initiate their involvement in the public consultation process.
 The web-site will be equipped with an on-line feedback feature that will enable readers to leave their comments in relation to the disclosed materials.